BigBangData/Puns/README.md

 - after launching app, populate the puns table via `python populate_puns.py` (only once)

 __Functionality__
-- signup: only possible when logged out, throws message and redirects to view, fails if username exists
+- signup: only possible when logged out, throws message and redirects to play, fails if username exists
-- login: only possible when logged out, throws message and redirects to view
+- login: only possible when logged out, throws message and redirects to play
 - login: fails back to login when password is wrong, fails to signup when username doesn't exist
-- view: goal of signing up and logging in, where the action happens, and only place logging out is possible
+- play: goal of signing up and logging in, where the action happens, and only place logging out is possible
-  + after logging in, signup/login redirect to view
+  + after logging in, signup/login redirect to play
-- view:
+- play:
   + goes through questions in order for every user
   + persist questions asked beyond single session
   + starts over when all questions have been asked for a given user